Onit Documentation

 Let's Get Started!

 There are two different ways to create Sibling relationships in Onit.
-To create simple relationships use the Related Apps node in the Advanced Designer.
-For more complex relationships configure the relationship with a ManytoMany Field.
+To develop simple relationships, use the Related Apps node in the Advanced Designer.
+For more complex relationships, configure the relationship with a ManytoMany Field.

 Browse to the Related Apps node in the Advanced Designer.